SuperKogito/spafe/docs/source/index.rst

    $ pip install spafe

-Or you can use the test script:
+Or you can run the pytests by running the following command:

 .. code-block:: bash

-   $ python test.py
+   $ pytest

 For the documentation of the modules please refer to: